axieinfinity/ronin-documentation/docs/node-operators/mainnet/bridge.md

 ---

 # Run a bridge operator node
-This page describe how to run a bridge operator on mainnet combining non-validator node for communicating.
+This guide demonstrates how to run a Ronin bridge operator node from a Docker image.

 ## Prerequisites
 ### Install Docker